-With mailbox.org, users can choose to have both their outgoing and their incoming e-mails encrypted automatically using a PGP key.
-That means access to the messages in your inbox is only possible with your private PGP key and the corresponding password.
+With mailbox.org, users have the option to automatically encrypt both outgoing and incoming emails using a PGP key.
+This ensures that access to messages in one's inbox is only achievable with the corresponding private PGP key and password.

 How to enable mailbox encryption

-In order to make sure your messages can be decrypted online, it is necessary to set up the mailbox.org Guard and enable the automatic encryption of incoming e-mail first.
-The key and the settings you make here will work for both your “Inbox” as well as your “Sent items” folder.
+To ensure that your messages can be decrypted online, you must first configure the mailbox.org Guard and enable automatic encryption for incoming emails.
+The key and settings you establish here will apply to both your "Inbox" and "Sent Items" folders.

 Figure 1: Activating your encrypted Mailbox